 Pioneering alternative energy supplies; investing in the communities around us; attracting, training and retaining the best talent from emerging markets – building a sustainable, efficient business that’s equipped for all of tomorrow’s challenges and opportunities.

 As mobile phones become increasingly important to people, businesses and communities throughout emerging markets, so does mobile reliability.
 Our towers are some of the most reliable throughout emerging markets and we strive to continue improving our performance.

 Driving down costs

-For mobile to fulfil its promise throughout the emerging markets, costs must come down.
-Through consistent investment in green energy solutions and R&D, IHS Towers is successfully enabling network expansion which helps to make services more affordable for the end users
+For mobile to fulfil its promise throughout emerging markets, costs must come down.
+Through consistent investment in green energy solutions and R&D, IHS Towers is successfully enabling network expansion which helps to make services more affordable for the end users.

 Read about how we are working to enable the development of our local communities